krishsub/svc2svc-multitenant/README.md

 customer of yours to exchange information with you (or the other way around).

-An option discussed here is to use Azure AD authentication in order for an application hosted in one Azure AD tenant to authenticate to an Azure service in another Azure AD tenant.
+An option discussed here is to use Azure AD authentication in order for an application hosted in one Azure AD tenant to securely authenticate using OAuth/OpenID Connect to an Azure service in another Azure AD tenant.
 This isn't about creating or exposing an API on top of that Azure service, but rather using the service's native connectivity options in order to directly communicate with that service.

+Almost all Azure services provide Azure AD authentication to securely connect to an Azure service.
+However, most of these mechanisms and samples illustrate how this access is set up and granted in the context of a single tenant only.

 In the context of this narrative and code samples, we refer to two Azure AD instances to illustrate cross-tenant access: